onlinerj/onlinerj.github.io/_pages/about.md

 Hi, thank you for visiting!

-This is Rajat (a.k.a Roger), an AI researcher and engineer.
+This is Rajat.
+I am an AI research fellow and Generative AI lead.
 I am currently pursuing MS AI + Software Engineering at Stevens Institute of Technology, NJ.

 My interests lie in the field of AI research and engineering.
 Some research areas I have recently worked on include: LLM privacy and Security, Federated Learning (Distributed Machine Learning), RL / LLM Alignment, GPU Acceleration, Multi-Modal AI, Dissecting and Editing LLM architectures, Distributed LLM Training and LLM Security.